nayanatara07/BookStore/README.md

-# Welcome to Tara's Bookstore!
+# Welcome to Tara's Bookstore Inventory!

 Thank you for visiting our bookstore!
 Here, you'll find a diverse collection of literary treasures to explore and enjoy.
 Below is a list of the books currently available in our inventory: